-It’s raining, I need go to work, and I’m dreading it.
-The fact is that when it rains in Los Angeles, the city falls apart.
-Nobody knows how to drive to begin with, and even the smallest amount of rain causes the bad drivers to lose their minds and become impossible.
+It rained in Los Angeles today.
+I had errands to run and so driving was unavoidable.
+The simple fact is that when it rains in Los Angeles, the city falls apart.
+Nobody knows how to drive to begin with, so a small amount of rain causes bad drivers to lose their minds.

-You can drive down the street in Los Angeles in the rain, and tell who is from here and who came here from a place with real weather.
-Southern Californians stick out like a sore thumb.
-They simply do not know how to handle their vehicles in the rain.
+When it is raining in LA you can immediately tell who is from here, and who came here from a place with real weather.
+Southern California natives stick out like a sore thumb.
+They do not know how to handle their vehicles in even the lightest of rain.

-I personally could be a New York City cab driver.
-I am a fearless driver and able to handle all kinds of weather having grown up in Canada, and learned to drive in the snow.
-Driving is a privilege and if you suck at it you should not be allowed to do it.
-It’s that simple.
+Personally, I could be a New York City cab driver.
+I am a fearless driver and able to handle all kinds of weather.
+I grew up in Canada and learned to drive in the snow.
+Driving is a privilege and if you suck at it, you shouldn't be given a driver's license.

 There should be two types of driver’s licenses.
 One for people to drive in dry weather, and one for the rain.
-We could take two tests.
-Pass one and you can only drive in good weather, pass the only one and you get driving privileges in the rain.
+Everyone takes two tests.
+Pass one and you can only drive in good weather, pass them both and you also get driving privileges in the rain.
 Makes perfect sense.

 We welcome your feedback.